kglw-dot-net/phase1/blog/_drafts/review-polygondwanaland-graphic-novel.md

 All in all, the Polygondwanaland graphic novel is a perfect example of the potential of the Gizzverse.
 The musical juggernauts poured a foundation for other creative minds to build upon.
 When one embarks on a project like this, fealty to canon can entice fellow fans.
 But the journey also requires the courage to step outside, remix the material into a different shape, and expand the possibilities.
 Joe and Jorge possess such courage, and their collaborative work of art is a testament to the power of this community.
 When you open new doors, you explore worlds adjacent to the familiar.
 I believe that is the true nature of Polygondwanaland: it’s free, free as in free.

 <aside>
-The graphic novel is currently sold out at [Hellmouth Comics](https://hellmouthcomics.bigcartel.com/), but stay tuned for future print runs and the PDF edition coming soon..
+The graphic novel is currently sold out at <a href="https://hellmouthcomics.bigcartel.com/" target="_blank">Hellmouth Comics</a>, but stay tuned for future print runs and the PDF edition coming soon..
 </aside>